RakeshNemmani/Proj2-BIMM143/README.md

 import keras.backend as K
 ```

 The following code below defines the DNN, a DNN is a type of artificial neural network, which uses several layers of neural networks between the input and output layers to imitate animal intelligence.
 A neural network is a series of algorithms that endeavors to recognize underlying relationships in a set of data through a process that mimics the way the human brain operates.
+This code takes in a file as input for the model with the respective color and outputs the color it is.
 ```def beer_net(num_classes):
     # placeholder for input image
     input_image = Input(shape=(224,224,3))